 - make sure that the day-old chicks or hatching eggs are exported from premises registered as Export Approved Premises

-- refer to codes of practice for guidance
+- refer to operational codes for guidance

 - check if an import permit is required by the destination country